 Resolution 687 required Iraq to end support for international terrorism, and Iraq made a declaration to that effect to the U.N.
 Security Council.
-Bush Administration officials said in early May 2002 that, after an exhaustive FBI and CIA investigation, no direct link has been found between Iraq and any of the September 11 hijackers.
-Iraq remains on the U.S. list of state sponsors of terrorism, and according to the State Department's reports on international terrorism, continues to harbor the Abu Nidal Organization and the Palestine Liberation Front of Abu Abbas.
-Iraq also is paying the families of Palestinian suicide bombers \$25,000.
-An article in the March 25, 2002 edition of The New Yorker alleged that Al Qaeda members were relocating to northern Iraq and have contact with Iraqi intelligence, although U.S. officials did not lend credence to these assertions.
+FBI Director Robert Mueller said in early May 2002 that, after an exhaustive FBI and CIA investigation, no direct link has been found between Iraq and any of the September 11 hijackers, although some still assert that hijacker Mohammad Atta met with Iraqi intelligence in Prague in April 2001.
+An article in the March 25, 2002 edition of The New Yorker, as well as other press articles, allege that Al Qaeda members have relocated to northern Iraq, associating there with Kurdish Islamist groups, and have contact with Iraqi intelligence.
+Others believe that Baghdad has little contact with the Al Qaeda enclave in northern Iraq because Baghdad has little presence in the Kurdish controlled north.
+Iraq remains on the U.S. list of state sponsors of terrorism, and according to the State Department's reports on international terrorism (most recently the report for 2001, issued May 21, 2002), continues to harbor the Abu Nidal Organization and the Palestine Liberation Front of Abu Abbas.
+In August 2002, Abu Nidal died (committed suicide or was killed) as Iraqi police went to arrest him for alleged contacts with foreign governments opposed to Baghdad.
+Iraq says it is paying the families of Palestinian suicide bombers \$25,000.
 (See CRS Report RL31119, Terrorism: Near Eastern Groups and State Sponsors, 2002.)